ltalirz/atomistic-software/README.md

 ## Developing the app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and makes use of the great [mui-datatable](https://github.com/gregnb/mui-datatables) and [nivo](https://github.com/plouc/nivo) visualization library.

  * `npm start`runs the app in the development mode.
  * `npm test` launches the test runner in the interactive watch mode, see [running tests](https://facebook.github.io/create-react-app/docs/running-tests).